Obada111/competitive-programming/README.md

 **Where I use it**

 - Modular arithmetic (`(a^b) mod m`) in number theory problems.
-- Precomputing modular inverses in combination with factorials.citeturn9search12
+- Precomputing modular inverses in combination with factorials.

 **Common bugs**